 command.

-If you're ever wondering what the command looks like to download a given project, the Unison Share UI shows you the latest download command when you navigate to the project's home page.
+If you ever forget the command for downloading a library, the Unison Share UI shows you the latest download command when you navigate to the project's home page.

 helloProjects/myNewBranch> lib.install @unison/cloud

-This will install the given latest version of the cloud
+This will install the latest version of the cloud

 project into the lib